Archives

 A few weeks ago, I reviewed the first in M.C.
 Beaton’s Hamish Macbeth series, Death of a Gossip.
 This one, Death of a Cad, is the triumphant return of More of the Same, otherwise known as If You’ve Got A Winning … Continue reading

-Posted in Audiobooks, Fiction, Mysteries
+Posted in Audiobooks, Fiction, Mysteries/Crime

 2 Comments